Arivaca Pollinator Pathway Project Mural

 The Mural Site

-The Arivaca Dancehall is a multi-purpose, community-driven space that hosts a variety of events such as music concerts, dance classes, banquets, movies, art-making, celebrations, and educational events.
+The Arivaca Dancehall is a multi-purpose, community-driven space that hosts a variety of events such as music concerts, dance classes, banquets, storytelling events, film screenings, art-making and art exhibitions, celebrations, and educational events.
 It is located in the heart of Arivaca’s “main street”, in a historic adobe building that was built as a dancehall in 1934 and has recently been completely renovated.

 The ESA@50 mural will be painted on three sides of the restroom outbuilding that lies in the center of the dancehall property.
 Each of the three sides is viewable from one of the main outdoor spaces: an accessiblewalkway, courtyard, or fire pit/recreation area.
 A Pollinator Pathway Garden filled with small shrubs and perennials also surrounds the outbuilding, and will serve as a colorful, low foreground for the mural art.